Capillary/ecom-api-document/source/includes/_customer.md

 ## Change Password (V2)

-Modifies the password of an existing customer account.
+Lets you change the password of an existing customer account.

 > Sample Request